keithj0nes/hockeydb/README.md

 + From the project's root level, run &nbsp; `npm install`
 + Note: You may need to cd /client and run &nbsp; `npm install` &nbsp; as well

-### Seed Database
-+ Make sure PostgreSQL is installed on your computer https://www.postgresql.org/
-+ Create a database called &nbsp; `hockeydb`
-+ From the project's root level, run &nbsp; `npm run seed`

 ### Create Config Files
 + From the project's root level, create a &nbsp; `config.js` &nbsp; file that looks like: